-the easements to be created in favour of (a) the Crown or of any public or local authority constituted by or under any Act appurtenant to a highway vest or accordingly, except in the case of an easement to be appurtenant to a highway which vests upon the creation of the highway; and (b) the other easements and the profits a prendre and covenants to be created come into being and continue as if created by the most effectual instruments made between proper parties and are not affected by -(i) the unity of seisin of the lands having the burden and benefit of the easement or profit a prendre; or identity of the parties to the (ii) covenant except that during such unity or identity they are in abeyance, to revive by force destroyed; and of this Part when it is broken or
+- Part 3 Subdivisions - the easements to be created in favour of (a) the Crown or of any public or local authority constituted by or under any Act or appurtenant to a highway vest accordingly, except in the case of an easement to be appurtenant to a highway which vests upon the creation of the highway; and - the other easements and the profits a (b) prendre and covenants to be created come into being and continue as if created by the most effectual instruments made between proper parties and are not affected by - the unity of seisin of the lands (i) having the burden and benefit of the easement or profit a prendre; or - identity of the parties to the (ii) covenant - except that during such unity or identity they are in abeyance, to revive by force of this Part when it is broken or destroyed; and

-(c) the Recorder of Titles may notify the existence of the easement, profit a prendre or covenant on the folio in respect of land - instrument.

-(i) benefited by any easement or profit a prendre; or
+- the Recorder of Titles may notify the (c) existence of the easement, profit a prendre or covenant on the folio in respect of land - - (i) benefited by any easement or profit a prendre; or

-(ii) burdened by any easement, profit a prendre or covenant.
-(2) schedule of e that would have been set out in the asements to a sealed plan is not to om anything appearing in the plan or in a copy of the plan incorporated in another

-(3) If the schedule of easements to a sealed plan contains easements, profits a prendre and covenants which did not exist before the plan took effect and which affects land not comprised in the plan -

-- (a) the schedule is to be signed by the persons who between them are able to create them; and - (b) when the sealed plan takes effect those easements, profits a prendre and covenants are taken to have been created or made in the most effective manner by those persons. - (4) Any drainage easement shown on a sealed plan for the benefit of a lot is taken to terminate at an outlet approved by the council.
+- (ii) burdened by any easement, profit a prendre or covenant. - (2) An easement that would have been set out in the schedule of easements to a sealed plan is not to be implied from anything appearing in the plan or in a copy of the plan incorporated in another instrument. - (3) If the schedule of easements to a sealed plan contains easements, profits a prendre and covenants which did not exist before the plan took effect and which affects land not comprised in the plan - (a) the schedule is to be signed by the persons who between them are able to create them; and - (b) when the sealed plan takes effect those easements, profits a prendre and covenants are taken to have been created or made in the most effective manner by those persons. - (4) Any drainage easement shown on a sealed plan for the benefit of a lot is taken to terminate at an outlet approved by the council.